MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 The billing in GCP felt kind of intransparent as quotas were disabled based on which billing accunt was connected to the project.
 In total we think we used XX dollars.
-Most expensive has been the XX service.
+Most expensive has been the cloud storage service.
+Unfortunately, to commence large scale training we did not have the required quotas resulting in a significantly lower usage of credits.

 ## Overall discussion of project